Kyle2403/DataStructureVisualizer/ReadMe.md

 ## Stack
 * Push(item)
   * Push an item to the top of the stack.
   * Enter item name and hit the button to execute.
-For example, enter "a" and hit the button would put an item named a at the top.
+For example, enter "a" and hit the button would put an item named a at the top of the stack.
 * Pop
   * This button does not require any input, simply hit, and it will remove the item at the top of the stack.
 ## Queue